neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-knots-and-tarps.md

 	- Can't be pulled as tight
 	- Harder to tie and untie than the trucker's hitch

-##### How to tie:
-Just remember that it's called the "Knot of Fours" for a reason!
-- Loop your running end around whatever object you're using as an anchor, and make a shape like this: ![knotoffours1][knotoffours1]
-- Loop your running end around like this, but do it four times, one on top of the other, to get a neat stack: ![knotoffours2][knotoffours2]
-- Now, if when you bring your running end over to the

-##### How to Adjust Tension
--

 ![taught-line][taught-line]

 #### Trucker's Hitch